iblai/ibl-edx-third-party-auth-app/README.md

         - Examples: `('keycloak', 'org1.domain.com'), ('keycloak', 'org2.domain.com')`
 - In `provider.py` we modify the `Registry` class (where necessary) to fetch items based on the `slug`/`backend.name` and the `site.id`
 - In `strategy.py` we fetch items based on the `slug`/`backend.name` and `site.id`
+- Optionally changes the logout behavior to logout of a 'default' backend by redirecting to its `end session url` endpoint

 The requirement still holds that the `slug` must match the `backend_name` of the `OAuth2ProviderConfig`